-Table 6 Unobserved interactions (logbooks) between shark species and ETBF vessels (CCSBT statistical area 4) in (a) 2013 and (b) 2014.
+Table 6a Unobserved interactions (logbooks) between shark species and ETBF vessels (CCSBT statistical area 4) in 2014 and 2015.
 Capture and mortality rates are given per thousand hooks.
 Mortalities and mortality rates are based on the number of retained individuals.
 Releases indicate the number of individuals released, but life status at the time of release is unknown.
 Note: data are from shots in the ETBF where SBT were caught.
 Scientific names are given in Appendix IV.